"All

 instruction to make a mental note -- "thinking" -- whenever I noticed that

-thoughts were dominating my attention seemed quite clunky and
+thoughts were dominating my attention seemed clunky and

 intrusive.
-I hadn't yet come across that in Zen teachings I had heard or read.
-Being a self-styled "Zennie," with no real formal training.
+I hadn't yet come across that in Zen teachings I had heard or read to that point.
 I just shrugged it off.
 After all wasn't Zazen just zazen?
 Who needs such"techniques!?"

 I